-Plucking is when melt water from a glacier freezes around lumps of cracked and broken rock.
-When the ice moves downhill, rock is plucked from the back wall.
-Abrasion is when rock frozen to the base and the back of the glacier scrapes the bed rock.
-Freeze-thaw is when melt water or rain gets into cracks in the bed rock, usually the back wall.
+Weathering is the breakdown of rock in situ (in the place where it is).
+Freeze-thaw is when meltwater or rain gets into cracks in the bedrock, usually the back wall.
 At night the water freezes, expands and causes the crack to get larger.
-Eventually the rock will break away.
+Eventually, the rock will break away.

 In glaciated areas, freeze-thaw weathering (or frost shattering) occurs on rock surfaces above the surface of the ice and at its margins.

 The evidence for freeze-thaw weathering is seen in landscape features called scree slopes and blockfields.
 These are piles of rock that cover large upland areas in the UK.
 Some scree slopes and blockfields date from the last ice age; others were more recently formed.

 Use the images below to explore related GeoTopics.